-Now, close to each end user or customer, a distribution transformer takes the primary-distribution voltage and steps it down again to a low-voltage secondary circuit, commonly 110/240 Voltage level.
-From the main distribution transformer, the secondary distribution circuits or line connect with the end user or customer where the connection is made at the service entrance.
+Now, close to each end-user or customer, a distribution transformer takes the primary-distribution voltage and steps it down again to a low-voltage secondary circuit, commonly 110/240 Voltage level.
+From the main distribution transformer, the secondary distribution circuits or lines connect with the end-user or customer where the connection is made at the service entrance.

 That’s means if you are reading this article by your computer and if you are using electricity then the main incoming line for your home is connected with a distribution transformer and if you want you can find the distribution transformer near to your home.

 Electricity distribution infrastructure is extensive; after all, electricity has to be delivered to consumers who are concentrated in cities, a consumer in the suburbs and consumers in very remote regions.
 But you can find a few places in this industrialized world where do not have electricity from a distribution system.

 The distribution line is found along most secondary roads and streets.
 Urban construction is normally underground and the rural construction is normally overhead.
 Mainly, an urban utility may have less than 50 feet of distribution circuit line for each customer.

 But a rural utility can have over 300 feet of primary circuit line per customer.
 Several entities may have own distribution systems like municipal governments, federal agencies, state agencies, rural cooperatives, or investor-owned utilities like us.

 Because for large industrial facilities like us need our own distribution systems.
 But there are some differences in approaches by each of these types of entities but the engineering sector is similar for all.